 Agriculture can contribute to reduce the energy dependence from fossil sources.
 Today, mainly the fuel substitution by ethanol (Brazil) or the application of diesel fuel substitutes derived from plant oil have become industrial reality.
-In Germany, biodiesel consists of rapeseed oil methylester (RME) that is sold as neat fuel (B100) at more than 1,700 fuel stations (this amounts to approximately 10% of the German fuel stations).
-The price is currently about 10% lower than that of fossil diesel fuel, which is partly compensated by a slightly higher fuel consumption of 4 to 6% when using biodiesel.
-The overall amount of RME sold in the year 2003 was more than 650,000 t.
-During 2003, the production capacity was increased to more than 1,100,000 t per year.
+In Germany, biodiesel consists of rapeseed oil methylester (RME) that is sold as neat fuel (B100) at more than 1,600 fuel stations (this amounts to approximately 10% of the German fuel stations).
+The price is about 8% lower than that of fossil diesel fuel, which is partly compensated by a slightly higher fuel consumption of 4 to 6% when using biodiesel.
+The overall amount of RME sold in the year 2002 was 600,000 t.
+During 2003, the production capacity will increase to 1,100,000 t per year.
 If this capacity would be used completely, 4% of the German diesel fuel consumption could be substituted.
-The maximum will be attained at about 6%, due to limited agricultural cultivation area and the necessary crop rotation.
+The maximum is limited to 6%, due to limited agricultural cultivation area and the necessary crop rotation.